andrew-dev-p/issue-tracker/README.md

 - **React Icons**: A collection of customizable icons for better UI representation.

-- Radix UI: A set of accessible, unstyled components for building high-quality UI experiences with flexibility and customization.
+- **Radix UI**: A set of accessible, unstyled components for building high-quality UI experiences with flexibility and customization.

-- Sentry: A performance monitoring and error tracking tool that helps identify and fix application issues in real time.
+- **Sentry**: A performance monitoring and error tracking tool that helps identify and fix application issues in real time.

-- NeonDB: A serverless, fully managed PostgreSQL database designed for modern web applications, offering high availability and scalability.
+- **NeonDB**: A serverless, fully managed PostgreSQL database designed for modern web applications, offering high availability and scalability.

 ## Installation